ryanstraits/ryanstraits.github.io/_drafts/_pages/part-3-a-grown-up-soul.md

 I remember jumping feet first into the "crick" behind my childhood home, never worrying about soggy shoes.

-I remember the Belden Brick plant's eleven-thirty bell sounding across my whole hometown meaning it was time to sprint inside for lunch.
+I remember the Belden Brick plant's eleven-thirty bell sounding across my whole hometown, meaning it was time to sprint inside for lunch.

 I remember countless hours spent with neighborhood kids exploring the woods lining the old strip mines surrounding our allotment.